Roles & Permissions

 - Enter a name (e.g.,

-Network Operator) and optional description (e.g.,Device and template management for the NOC team). - Select permissions from the checklist.
+Network Operator) and optional description (e.g.,Device and template management for the NOC team). - Select permissions using the category grid.
+Expand each category to toggle individual permissions, or use the category checkbox to grant all permissions in a group.
 For a typical network operator, you might select:

 devices.*,credentials.view,credentials.use,sessions.*,tasks.*, andmops.view. - Click Create.
 The role is immediately available for assignment to users.